The Tuesday Drownings

 "Not near a club.
 Not near a car.
 Not near an airport.
 Out in open water."

 Donovan’s fingers tapped once against the desk, then stilled.
 He let his thumb trace the edge of the file, like he wasn’t sure it was worth the time.
-Then he opened it—just a glance at the top page—before looking up.
+Then he opened it—barely checking the top page—before looking up.

 “So?” he shrugged, snapping the file shut.